 Obviously, the vast majority of Polish people living in Britain do not adhere to radical right ideology.
 However, the growing menace of extremist activity undertaken by a minority of Polish nationals in the country is a cause for concern.
 Besides the irony of migrants attacking other migrants, it is disconcerting that supposedly hard line anti-immigrant, nationalist parties are recruiting from amongst Polish immigrants living in Britain.
 They clearly view the Polish community as fertile soil for their respective missions.
 Furthermore, far from attempting to combat the problem of Polish radical right activity, the Polish authorities are collaborating with their compatriots who are spreading hate in foreign lands.
 As Pankowski warns: If the Polish radical right in Britain ‘continues unchecked it could definitely get worse’ – with acts of violence possibly following thereafter.

-Mr Rob May is an Early Career Research Fellow at CARR and a Doctoral Researcher at Sheffield Hallam University.
+Mr Rob May is a Doctoral Fellow at CARR and a Doctoral Researcher at Sheffield Hallam University.
 See his profile here:

 © Rob May.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).